altaris/turbo-broccoli/README.md

   `json` is used, the model will be contained in the JSON document (anthough the weights may be in artifacts if they are too large).

-* `TB_MAX_NBYTES` (default: `8000`): The maximum byte size of an numpy array beyond which serialization will produce an artifact instead of storing it in the JSON document.
+* `TB_MAX_NBYTES` (default: `8000`): The maximum byte size of an numpy array or pandas object beyond which serialization will produce an artifact instead of storing it in the JSON document.
 This does not limit the size of the overall JSON document though.
 8000 bytes should be enough for a numpy array of 1000 `float64`s to be stored in-document.

 # Contributing